Call Lead-Guide Steve "Esh" Eshbaugh today at 406.570.2428 with your questions about this trip.

 Tour prices are given “per person, double occupancy” and include a donation to BOTH Montana Audubon (Steve Hoffman’s former employer) and ASVO, an orginzation that helps protect critical habitat in Costa Rica Our tour fee includes the following (unless otherwise noted):

 All trip materials, including detailed daily itinerary, list of what to bring, recommended field guides and pre-trip reading materials, checklist of likely birds & other wildlife.

 All services of the leaders and guides

 All meals (except alcoholic beverages) are included, typically from breakfast on the first full day through breakfast on the last full day

-Tour prices DO NOT include round-trip airfare, passport/visa fees, arrival taxes, baggage fees, single-supplement fees, telephone calls, laundry, room service, souvenirs, and tipping of the guides & drivers (optional but highly recommended).
+Tour prices DO NOT include round-trip international airfare, passport/visa fees, arrival taxes, baggage fees, single-supplement fees, telephone calls, laundry, room service, souvenirs, and tipping of the United States-based guide & drivers (optional but highly recommended).